Bo-Lennart/dinder/docs/README.md

 * I confirmd that the responsive design and chosen images for tablets and mobile screens work as intended.

 ![IMAGE ALT TEXT HERE](/docs/screenshots/responsive_mobile_tablet.png)

+* The navigation bar is easy to understand and the texts, paragraphs, headings, links, inputs, buttons are readable and work.

+* The form works and all required entry fields work.
+The amail field will only accept an email adress and the submit button won't redirect to the thank you page before all fields are filled out!

+# Bugs

+* When I deployed my project to GutHub the project could not locate images and the file pathway to the stylesheet eventhough it had worked perfectly fine when running locally.
+The bug was solved by setting a dot infront of the pathway and originate from the Dinder folder.
+   Solved: link rel="stylesheet" href="./assets/css/style.css"

+* Once the pathway was solved for the stylesheet I had to do the same for the image pathways in the css file.
+   Solved: background: url('../images/hero_img_home.jpg') no-repeat center center;

+* The "Find Match!" submit button didn't work and I did not discover this before late in the process when I started working with the "thank you page".
+The problem that had occured was that I used the method="POST" without having somewhere to post it - error message occured.
+     Solved: Removed the post method and added action link to redirect to thank you page.